Project-Counter/cop5/source/appendices/d-handling-errors-and-exceptions.rst

      - 200
      - The service does not have the usage for one or more of the requested months because the requested begin_date is earlier than the first month for which data has been processed and is available.
 If some months are available that data should be returned.
 The Exception should include the information about the months processed and available in the additional Data element.

        Note: This is the appropriate code to use when transitioning between Releases of the Code of Practice and not reprocessing older data.
-For example, if a user requests a Release 5.1 report and older data are available only in Release 5 reports.
+For example, if a user requests a Release 5.1 report for a month where only Release 5 reports are available.

    * - Partial Data Returned
      - 3040